Pureblueessentialsorg/pureblueessentials.com.au/content/payments/index.md

 Products sold are not for human ingestion or consumption.
 They are for external use only and not for any other intended purpose.

 **Payments:**

 All orders must be paid for and cleared by accounts before shipment/delivery.

 Payments can me made via Credit Card, Debit Card (VISA & Mastercard) or PayPal.

-We do not accept cheque payments
+We do not accept cheque payments.